 Many people do not know about discount dental plans.
 These plans ask for an annual membership fee (which can sometimes be as low as $99 per year) and, in return, provide you with discounts that can save you thousands on expensive dental procedures.

 Dental universities often offer affordable rates for expensive procedures.
 One thing to keep in mind is that the students will be the ones that perform the surgery.
-However, an expert will be on hand to make sure they are doing the job correctly.
+However, an expert will be on hand to ensure they do the job correctly.

 Quite a few dentists offer payment plans, which allow you to pay small monthly installments to make the process more manageable.